 - 3.1.
 To provide evidence-based animal welfare standards for transporting live animals by sea from South Africa. - 3.2.
 To ensure that appropriate animal welfare standards as guided by research and international guidelines are maintained during all associated processes. - 3.3.
-To ensure that all parties involved in the transport of animals by sea take full responsibility in ensuring that the standards as indicated in these guidelines and applicable legislation(s) are implemented and maintained throughout the export process, from the pre-journey period until during offloading at final destination.
+To ensure that all parties involved in the transport of animals by sea take full responsibility in ensuring that the standards as indicated in these guidelines and applicable legislation(s) are implemented and maintained throughout the export process, from the pre-journey period until offloading at final destination. - 3.4.
+To provide guidelines to exporters on the standards to be met for the exportation of live animals from South Africa. - 3.5.
+To provide guidelines to certifying official veterinarians to evaluate the export processes before issuing an export certification.